jayetan/flutter-covid-app/README.md

-This project is for demo purposes only and will break in the future, this app scrapes data from https://www.worldometers.info/ if you wish to use this app, subscribe to their api plans.
+This project is for demo purposes only and will break in the future, this app scrapes data from https://www.worldometers.info/ if you wish to use this app, consider subscribing to their api plans.